mageplaza/magento-2-who-bought-this-item-also-bought-graphql/README.md

 It’s easy to configure at the backend to make your products appear as attractive options besides the products customers have purchased.
 You can display suggested products at the top or bottom of many different places, such as product pages, category pages, and shopping carts.

 Also, at the backend, you can select the layout to organize the related products in a slider or multiple lines.
 The related products will be displayed along with essential details, such as price, ratings, and “Add to cart” button.
 It makes the related products block display in sync more with the current page's content and easy to catch customers’ eyes.

-Notably, **Magento Who Bought This Also Bought GraphQL is a part of Mageplaza Who Bought This Also This extension; this supports for PWA Studio.**

 ## 1. How to install
 Run the following command in Magento 2 root folder: